 Songs of the Centenary (SOTC)

 Songs of the Centenary is now closed.
-Winners will be announced on or before Friday 27th April.
+The winning songs may be found here.

 Songs of the Centenary (SOTC) is a global quest for songs of Commemoration, Remembrance and Unity created by children.
 This search drew from submissions in partnership with the Never Such Innocence Poetry & Art Competition.